 Week One: The teacher intern should observe the classroom.
-During this time, the intern should familiarize himself/herself with the school, find all the areas and classrooms, accompany children to special areas, recess, lunch, etc., and get to know the names of all K-12 students and the schedule of K-12 students.
-Week Two: Assist teacher with lunch money, roll, calendar, supervising lunch and recess.
+During this time, the intern should familiarize himself/herself with the school, find all the areas and classrooms, accompany children to special areas, recess, lunch, etc., and get to know the names of all K-12 students and the schedule of recess.
 Teach one or two subject areas daily.
-Week Three: Assume teaching responsibilities for one-half day (assume either morning or afternoon responsibilities after discussing with the clinical supervisor which is more appropriate in the beginning).
-Week Four: Assume teaching responsibilities for one-half day (assume the opposite of what was completed in week three).
-Weeks Five-Seven: Assume full-time teacher responsibilities for each entire day.
-Week Eight: Transition back to clinical supervisor.
-Teacher intern assumes half-time responsibility and should visit/teach in other classes and all school programs in the assigned building.